UM-Myeloma-Genomics/GCP_MM/genomic/instructions.md

 - 2.Cytogenetic_abnormalies.R -> with this code you can create the HRD, other GISTIC peak, 1q peak and translocation matrix.
 - 3.Mutated_genes.R -> you can create the ONCOGENES, Tumor Suppressor Genes (TSGs), OTHER genes and CHRX (genes in chrX, we consider only - mutations and no copy-numbers) matrix.
 - 4.MutationalSignature.R -> to identify APOBEC using mmsig.
 - 5.Matrix_generation.R -> to assemble the final matrix using the intermediate files previously created.
+To have the final columns follow the Supplementary Data 1.

 When you run all these codes, the intermediate outputs will be created in the `output` folder, while the final matrix will be generated in the `genomic` folder.